ivanKoliada/CRUD-API/README.md

 To start application in production mode run command `npm run start:prod`.

-Run `npm run multi` to starts multiple instances of your application using the Node.js Cluster API.
+Run `npm run start:multi` to starts multiple instances of your application using the Node.js Cluster API.

 In memory database `sharing between app instances`.